NorbertL99/EncryptionMachine/README.txt

-You need to import encrypton_machine.sql file into your database, then you can run a program and have fun from using
+You need to import encrypton_machine.sql file into your database, then you can run a program and have fun from using.
+Then just run the exe of program from bin/debug

 /////////////////////////////////////////////
 ///////////////More about code///////////////